kleenkanteen/my-website/src/content/blog/about-me-in-5-minutes.md

 # A little more about me

 - **Resourceful**: I'll ask and google to learn something I am interested in.
 Helped me a lot in school when the teachers/professors (usually) can't teach.
-I've found good teachers to be rare.
+Good teachers are rare and only with the internet was I able to know what good teaching looks like.

 - **Critical thinker**: I'm opinionated.
-I think of why things happen, why people do certain things.
-And what's the ideal way to live.
+I think of why things happen.
+I don't sit idly.

 - **History nerd**: I like knowing how others used to live.
 How did our world came to be?
 How did computers and programming languages evolve?
+Things did not come from nowhere.

-- **Ideas** - I have 100+ ideas written down.
-I use Obsidian for my notes.
-So many ideas, so little time.
+- **Ideas** - I have 100+ side project ideas written down.
+So many ideas but too little time.

 - **Minimalism** - quality over quantity.
 I buy as little as possible.
 What makes life good is not the material, but the immaterial.

 - **Organized** - I like order.
 Having things in a logical manner, physically and virtually.
 Simple example: I make my bed every morning.
+I like working with people who are organized.
+They are logical and clear in their thinking.

 ## My Desk Setup